-For holistic, collaborative transborder connectivity sustained funding from that level of government may conservation to be fully successful, it is imperative be in the coming years. that funding from diverse sources significantly increases and is sustained over time, including funding Similarly in the U.S., there has been unprecedented for coordination.
-This includes public funding at the funding in recent years for a wide range of relevant federal, provincial, state, and municipal levels; support existing and new programs through the Bipartisan from the private sector-foundations, corporations, Infrastructure Law and the Inflation Reduction and individuals both within and beyond the region; and Act, including the Wildlife Crossings Pilot Program, innovative conservation finance mechanisms.
-Some land conservation and stewardship programs, and potential approaches to achieve this are outlined Native American Tribal initiatives.
-It is uncertain how below. conservation, restoration and stewardship programs will fare under current leadership, but it appears that In Canada, there has been unprecedented funding for connectivity and other aspects of conservation under Liberal leadership through substantial investments in the National Program for Ecological Corridors, land conservation, Indigenous-led conservation, and other initiatives.
-With a federal election upcoming this year, it remains to be seen what the prospects for recent levels of funding will not continue.
+Similarly in the U.S., there has been unprecedented funding in recent years for a wide range of relevant existing and new programs through the Bipartisan Infrastructure Law and the Inflation Reduction Act, including the Wildlife Crossings Pilot Program, land conservation and stewardship programs, and Native American Tribal initiatives.
+It is uncertain how conservation, restoration and stewardship programs will fare under current leadership, but it appears that recent levels of funding will not continue.